golemfactory/golem-architecture/arch-snapshot/arch.md

 cases).
 Not setting constraints would allow the Requestor Agent to rank Proposals during negotiations and gain insight into what's available on the market.

-###### Strong vs. weak matching

-TODO: Left for later, to decide if it is important to mention at all.

 #### Market negotiation protocols

 [The Golem Node](#golem-node) doesn’t interpret the meaning of properties and constraints (with a few exceptions).
 This